2i2c-org/infrastructure/docs/sre-guide/support/community-domains.md

 1. Open the appropriate GitHub App from the [list of OAuth apps](https://github.com/organizations/2i2c-org/settings/applications) in the 2i2c-org GitHub org.
 2. Change the **Homepage URL** to point to the new community managed domain.
 3. Change the **Authorization callback URL** to point to the new community managed domain.
-This should match the value in `jupyterhub.hub.config.GitHubOAuthenticator.oauth_callback_url`.
 4. Hit the **Update application** button.

 #### CILogon Authentication